kubesphere/website/content/en/_index.md

 section1:
   title: KubeSphere Container Platform
-  topic: The Kubernetes Platform, tailored for the hybrid cloud
+  topic: The Kubernetes platform tailored for hybrid multicloud
   content: KubeSphere is a distributed operating system managing cloud native applications with Kubernetes as its kernel, and provides plug-and-play architecture for the seamless integration of third-party applications to boost its ecosystem.
   btnContent1: Install on Kubernetes
   btnContent2: Install on Linux

 section2:
-  title: One Platform for full-stack solutions
+  title: One Platform for Full Stack Solutions
   content: KubeSphere is also a multi-tenant enterprise-grade container platform with full-stack automated IT operation and streamlined DevOps workflows.
 It provides developer-friendly wizard web UI, helping enterprises to build out a more robust and feature-rich platform, which includes the most common functionalities needed for enterprise Kubernetes strategies.
   children:
     - name: Open Source
       icon: /images/home/open-source.svg
-      content: A CNCF-certified Kubernetes platform, 100% open source, built and improved by the community
+      content: A CNCF-certified Kubernetes platform, 100% open source, built and improved by the community.

     - name: Easy to Run
       icon: /images/home/easy-to-run.svg
-      content: Can be deployed on a Kubernetes cluster or Linux machines and support online and air-gapped installation
+      content: Can be deployed on an existing Kubernetes cluster or Linux machines, supports online and air-gapped installation.

-    - name: Feature-rich
+    - name: Rich Features
       icon: /images/home/feature-rich.svg
-      content: Deliver DevOps, service mesh, observability, application management, multi-tenancy, storage and networking management in an unified platform
+      content: Deliver DevOps, service mesh, observability, application management, multi-tenancy, storage and networking management in a unified platform.

     - name: Modular & Pluggable
       icon: /images/home/modular-pluggable.svg
-      content: These functionalities are loosely coupled with the platform since they are pluggable and optional.
-Other tools are easy to integrate and play
+      content: The functionalities are modularized and loosely coupled with the platform.
+Choose the modules according to your business needs.

 section3:
-  title: Benefits to different teams
+  title: Benefits to Different Teams
   content: Multi-tenancy enables different teams to securely deploy and maintain containerized applications from the cloud to the edge.
-It allows developers to deploy code via several clicks on intuitive consoles, brings centralized observability and powerful DevOps strategies for the Ops team, helps the Infra team to install and maintain Kubernetes cluster with flexible network and efficient solutions, and avoids locking teams into a single-vendor ecosystem.
+It allows developers to deploy code with several clicks on the friendly console, and brings integrated observability and powerful DevOps strategies for the Ops team.
+It also helps the Infra team to install and maintain Kubernetes cluster with efficient, flexible network solutions which avoids locking teams into a single-vendor ecosystem.
   children:
     - name: Infra Team
       content: Automated installation, scaling, and upgrades from cloud to data center